The Great Wildebeest Migration

-The wildebeest migration is one of East Africa’s great wildlife wonders where millions and thousands of animals including the wildebeest, Gazelles and zebras move in a circular migration in the open plains of the Masai Mara and Serengeti Ecosystems looking for fresh pastures to feed on a migration.
+The wildebeest migration is one of East Africa’s great wildlife wonders.
+Millions of animals including the wildebeest, Gazelles and zebras move in the open plains of the Masai Mara and Serengeti Ecosystems.

 It should be noted that during the wildebeest migration, an estimated 1.5 millions wildebeest, over 200,000 zebras and over 350,000 gazelles plus other hoofed animals take park in the wildlife trek and up to now its not clearly known how these herbivores know which direction to take up north though some believe that they are guided the animals response to weather including rain and lightening and the growth of new pastures.